 </VirtualHost>

-6. Confirm the configured certificate exposes an OCSP responder URL.
+6. Confirm that the configured certificate advertises an OCSP responder URL.

 Syntax OK